YuanhaoGong/CurvatureFilter/README.md

 On my new taptop(Thinkpad T470p, NVIDIA GeForce 940MX, 384 CUDA cores), GPU version of MC filter can achieve **2500 MPixels/Second** with shared memory and single precision.

+On the TITAN Xp card, MC filter can achieve **33.2 Giga Pixels/Second** with shared memory and single precision.
 On the Tesla K40c card (2880 cores), MC filter can achieve **8090 MPixels/Second** with shared memory and single precision.

 ***
 ## Example Applications